 If you’re trying to catch your first permit or have a healthy permit addiction then Honduras is a great option.
 There are few places in the world of saltwater fly fishing that has consistent permit fishing like the Bay Islands.
 It is not uncommon to see numerous permit each day and have great shots both from the boat and while wading.
 Besides, Honduras is located just south of what is currently considered the permit capital of the world, Belize.
 The shallow coral and turtle grass flats offer the perfect environment for hungry permit in search of food.

-Pack a 9 or 10 weight rod for your trip as tarpon average 15 to 30 pounds..
-Aside from bonefish, permit and tarpon, numerous other flats species are also found.
+Pack a 9 or 10-weight rod for your trip as tarpon averages 15 to 30 pounds.
+Aside from bonefish, permit, and tarpon, numerous other flats species are also found.

 Lodges in Honduras

-Yellow Dog works with two different lodges in Honduras: Mango Creek Lodge and Fly Fish Guanaja.
-Both are exceptional operations with a team of professional guides that know the water inside and out and offer comfortable intimate accommodations.
+Yellow Dog works with three different lodges/outfitters in Honduras: Mango Creek Lodge, Faraway Cayes and Fly Fish Guanaja.
+All three are exceptional operations with a team of professional guides that know the water inside and out and offer comfortable intimate accommodations.
 Ready to explore Honduras?
-Contact our Honduras program director, Doug McKnight, to start planning your trip today.
+Contact us today to start planning your trip.